Red River (manga): Characters from Yuri's time

-In modern-day Japan, Yuri has a mother, father, and two sisters, Eimi (詠美) (younger) and Marie (毬絵) (older).
+In modern-day Japan, Yuri has a mother (voiced by Minami Takayama), father (voiced by Kazuhiko Inoue), and two sisters, Eimi (詠美) (younger, voiced by Maki Kawase) and Marie (毬絵) (older, voiced by Umeka Shōji).
 Very little is shown of them beyond the initial pages of the manga, but it is assumed they are a normal Japanese family.
 In volume 28 it is revealed that several of Yuri's daughters and granddaughters were named after her sisters.